ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/resources/nitro/graphics_2d/file_nanr.md

     LABL(Label)-->NANR;
     UEXT(Use Extension?)-->NANR;
 ```
-The animation resource creates frame by frame animations using cells.
+The animation runtime creates frame by frame animations using cells.
 Affine transformations can also be applied to frames.

 ## Table of Contents
 * [Data Structure](#data-structure)